CPettifo/timetracker/README.md

 Save data as a .csv file

-Message of the day
+Message or quote of the day, stored in a SQL database

 runs in background

-Possible later implementation
+Possible later ideas

--Allocate time to different projects
+-Allocate time to different projects/ manually edit when exporting

 -Differentiate between websites accessed